 18 Oct TEU by 300bits – Shipping Industry meets the Blockchain

 The freight shipping industry is a huge driver in global economics.
 Most goods transported are carried out by large ships called container liners.
 There are approximately 400 liner services, most sailing weekly, in operation today.
-Liner vessels, primarily in the form of containerships and roll-on/roll-off ships, carry about 60 percent of the goods by value moved internationally by sea each year.
+Liner vessels, primarily in the form of containerships and roll-on/roll-off ships, carry about 60% of the goods by value moved internationally by sea each year.
 Such a massive scale of operations is always on the lookout for new innovative means to maximize efficiency and reduce cost.

 It is notable that the proposed solution does not require the exchange or safe-keeping of cash.
-This is confusing because if the TEU token is going to be used as digital collateral, the value of the token will be considered as a form of currency.
+This is confusing because if the TEU token is going to be used as digital collateral, the value of the token will be considered a form of currency.

 Another issue has been the industry’s inability to accurately forecast its own cyclicality.
 It was the assumption in 2007 that shipment growth would stay at 10% CAGR, as it was at the time.
 However, growth in the 10 years previous was only about 3% per year on average.
 Other mishaps contributed to the industry’s cost of operation and loss.
 Given as an example in TEU’s whitepaper, 2011 and the period between 2013 and 2015 was when it was predicted that large container ships were the best long-term investment.
 Once delivered, those large ships created a capacity glut that led to massive exits and bankruptcies among the container liners starting in 2016.